defi-wonderland/web/OPTIMIZE_IMAGES.md

 **That's it!** The script automatically:

 - 🔍 Finds all PNG and JPG images
-- 📏 Identifies those larger than 500KB
+- 📏 Identifies those larger than the configured threshold
-- 🗜️ Compresses them maintaining 90% quality
+- 🗜️ Compresses them maintaining high quality
+- 🛡️ Only keeps optimized versions if they're smaller than the original
 - 💾 Shows you how much space you saved

 ## ✨ Features

 - ✅ Automatically optimizes PNG and JPG images
-- ✅ Only processes images larger than 500KB
+- ✅ Only processes images larger than the configured threshold
-- ✅ Maintains high quality (90%)
+- ✅ Maintains high quality (configurable)
+- ✅ Smart optimization: only replaces images if optimized version is smaller
 - ✅ Creates automatic backups during the process
 - ✅ Recursively processes all subfolders
 - ✅ Shows detailed space saving statistics